TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/Translation.rst

    - The files containing the custom labels must be located inside an extension.
 Other locations will not be considered.

-   - The original translation needs to exist in:file:`typo3temp/l10n/` or next to the base translation file in extensions, for example in:file:`typo3conf/ext/myext/Resources/Private/Language/`.
+   - The original translation needs to exist in :file:`typo3temp/l10n/` or next to the base translation file in extensions, for example in :file:`typo3conf/ext/myext/Resources/Private/Language/`.

 .. _xliff-translating-languages: